Image courtesy of Ali Edwards.

 As Becky Higgins writes on her blog: Cultivate a good life and record it.
 I fell in love with this phrase.
 It was a great touchstone for me as I worked to create memorable moments throughout the year.
 I think I was most successful when I created our Summer Manifesto.
 I had so much fun posting that list on our fridge and ticking off the items.

-So for 2013, I chose "Manifesto" as my One Little Word.
-The idea of the manifesto isn't so much a "to do" list to stress over but rather a list of things that are seasonal and important and fun.
-I plan to create a manifesto for Winter, Spring, Summer and Fall.
-Here is my Winter one:
+My sixth word, in 2013, was Manifesto.
+Manifesto was very similar to Cultivate as my OLW.
+The idea of the manifesto wasn't so much a "to do" list to stress over but rather a list of things that are seasonal and important and fun.
+Once again, our Summer Manifesto was our best.
+And I'm very proud of the 8x8 book filled with pictures and stories that documented our 2013 Summer.

 You can read more about the One Little Word project here.
 And for inspiration, you can see Ali's list of words here.